International Public Debate Association

 Joe Ganakos earned his B.A. in Political Science and M.A. in Communication Arts from the University of West Florida in Pensacola, FL.
 Joe served as Interim Head Coach of the UWF Forensics Team in 1998, assuming the role of Head Coach in 1999 and eventually Director of Forensics in 2001.
 During his time at UWF, the program ranked nationally in Individual Events and various forms of Debate, including IPDA, as well as having state and national titles for his individual competitors while amassing over 700 awards and honors.

-In 2006, Joe founded the Lee College Forensics Team at Lee College in Baytown, TX.
+In 2006, Joe founded the Lee College Debate Team at Lee College in Baytown, TX.
 Upon his move to Texas, Joe was elected to the Governing Board of the IPDA, and hosted the IPDA National Championship & Convention in 2007.
 Upon completing his term as a member of the Governing Board, Joe was appointed as Communications Director for the IPDA in 2010.
+He was reelected to the Governing Board in 2014 when Lee College returned to full-time IPDA competition in 2013-2014.
+Lee College debaters have won fifteen team and individual national championships, as well as becoming the first community college to win the prestigious 2015 James Madison Cup hosted by James Madison University.
+Joe was named the 2016 Bennett Strange Coach of the Year.

 Pat Richey, Historian